Epistle to the Romans: Paul's ministry and travel plans (16:14–27)

 The concluding verses contain a description of his travel plans, personal greetings and salutations.
 One-third of the twenty-one Christians identified in the greetings are women.
-Additionally, none of these Christians answer to the name Peter, although according to the Catholic tradition, he had been ruling as Pope in Rome for about 25 years.
+Additionally, none of these Christians answer to the name Peter, although according to the Catholic tradition, he had been Pope in Rome for about 25 years.
 Possibly related was the Incident at Antioch between Paul and Cephas.